jennifer-cooper/bookfinder/README.md

 ## Architecture Description

-This React app is structured with index.tsx at the root.
+This React app uses CSS and Typescript and is structured with index.tsx at the root.
 Index.tsx manages the routes and provides a global context for search functionality.
 The SearchHomePage and BookDetailsPage are the main pages routed from index.tsx.
 SearchHomePage integrates search-related components